thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 * fix the nan scoring of woanna + check when printing distribution change if ref has to be max or min for anki
-* explain what is a vectorizer
+* test using fasttext get_sentence_vector
+* replace all df_temp by a on-memory numpy array
+* fix searching + open the browser and add tags, then ask to sort by tags
 * set better tokenizer settings for tf_idf
-* replace all df_temp by a on-memory numpy array
 * check that docstrings are up to date
 * implement index scoring